vector-of-bool/bpt/docs/guide/packages.rst

       * ``.H``, ``.H++``, ``.h``, ``.h++``, ``.hh``, ``.hpp``, ``.hxx``, ``.ipp``, ``.inc``, and ``.inl``

-If a file's extension is not listed in the table above, ``dds`` will ignore it.
+If a file's extension is not listed in the table above, ``bpt`` will ignore it.

 .. note::
     Although headers are not compiled, this does not mean they are ignored.
-    ``dds`` still understands and respects headers, and they are collected together as part of a *source distribution*.
+    ``bpt`` still understands and respects headers, and they are collected together as part of a *source distribution*.